Acktarius/avalauto/README.md

 # avalauto
-Go fetch info in your Avalon Bitcoin Miner *and probably compatible with other miners since all the manufacturer are pretty much using the same interface"
+Go fetch info in your Avalon Bitcoin Miner *and probably compatible with other miners since all the manufacturer are pretty much using the same interface*
 This top bar extensions useful to monitor Avalon Bitcoin miner status in just one click !